St. Christopher’s Episcopal Preschool is a school providing a learning environment

 Extended Day charges will be added to accounts at the end of the month unless student is registered for Monthly.

 Extended Day students are dropped off at Preschool door by the playground.
-Ring the doorbell and staff will respond.
+Ring the doorbell or knock loudly and staff will respond.
 At no time during the day is this door left unlocked.
 All other entry must be made at the front office doors.

 It is important that parents adhere to the hours of operation when dropping off and picking up children.
 Parents will use the large parking lot and may park and walk children to the sidewalk or remain in their cars and staff members will remove children from the cars.
-Please have children easily accessible for staff, NO 3rd row seating.
+Please have children easily accessible for staff.
+Please NO 3rd row seating.
 Children must be signed in and out each day using the Smartcare App and the QR code provided by staff.
 It is important to follow this licensing regulation, as it helps teachers keep a constant count of students at all times.
-Visitors: Parents are always welcome at the school.
-We ask that visitors check in with the school office before observing a classroom.
-When observing your student, we suggest that parents not interact with children or ask questions of the teachers, but remain hidden from sight so as not to distract the regular routine of the child and the class.

 Children who are picked up late will be added to the Extended Day program and fees will be assessed accordingly.
 A late fee of $20.00 will be assessed if you arrive later than 5:00 P.M., unless there has been an emergency situation (car accident, traffic) and you have notified us.
 Beginning at 5:00 P.M. you will be charged an additional $20.00 for each additional thirty minutes.

-Please contact the office anytime your child is going to be absent from school.
+Please contact the office or message child’s teacher through Bright Wheel anytime your child is going to be absent from school.
 You may call (254) 526-8380 or email firstname.lastname@example.org.

 We believe that play is the work of childhood at St. Christopher’s Episcopal Preschool, and that young children learn best by doing, being fully engaged and having fun.
-Our teachers create a multi-sensory play-based hands on approach learning environment that develops the spiritual, social, emotional, intellectual and physical development of our students.
+Our teachers create a multisensory play-based hands on approach learning environment that develops the spiritual, social, emotional, intellectual and physical development of our students.
 Our Curriculum is designed by our teachers to create lifelong learners.
 Our small class sizes and low teacher-pupil ratio allow our staff to address the individual needs of each child.
+Our curriculum resources include Handwriting Without Tears, Singapore Math, Science of Reading, Heggerty Phonemic Awareness, Pocket of Preschool and Play to Learn.

 Kindergarten class curriculum follows the Texas Essential Knowledge and Skills and Pre-Kindergarten follows the Pre-Kindergarten Guidelines set up by Texas Education Agency or TEA https://tea.texas.gov.